Cell Or No Sell! It’s Dangerous!

 My client is a mover and shaker in the construction industry.
 And one particular day, the client was confronted with the arrival of a supercell threatening to do major damage to the almost-completed Wall Street Mall in Rustenburg, South Africa.

-With that in mind, think how you would react to the possibility of having your hard won project wiped out in seconds and maybe you with it?
+With that in mind, think how you would react to the possibility of having your hard won project records wiped out in seconds and maybe you with it?

 A smart reaction would be, take a photo and pray, or maybe take a photo and hide, or simply take a photo and hope against all hopes.